mscarey/AuthoritySpoke/readme.md

 ```

 ```
-an Explanation of why there is a contradiction between the Holding to ACCEPT
+an Explanation of why there is a CONTRADICTION between the Holding to ACCEPT
     the Rule that the court MUST ALWAYS impose the
       RESULT: